 Cornmeal is made by grinding dried corn kernels into one of three textures: fine, medium, and coarse.
 Besides the difference in grinds, cornmeal can be made from blue, white, or yellow corn.
 Corn provides carotenoids that are associated with eye health, such as lutein and zeaxanthin.
 It also is naturally gluten-free.
 In many cultures, corn is traditionally eaten with beans, as they have complementary amino acids that work together to provide complete proteins.
 Cornmeal is commonly used in baked goods, pancakes, coatings, and dumplings.
 Once opened, store in freezer to extend its shelf-life.

 - 1 cup whole wheat pastry flour

 - 1 cup low fat milk or soy milk

 - 1/4 cup canola oil

-- 1 cup whole kernel corn (can use frozen or canned, well drained)
+- 1 cup corn (can use frozen or canned, well drained)

-- Preheat oven to 400 degrees F. Line muffin pan with paper liners and set aside.
+- Preheat oven to 400 degrees.
+Line muffin pan with paper liners and set aside.

-- In medium bowl, mix together the flour, cornmeal, baking powder, salt and cayenne, if using.
+- In medium bowl, mix together the flour, cornmeal, sugar, baking powder, salt and cayenne, if using.

-- In separate bowl, lightly beat the eggs.
-Add the honey, milk, canola oil, corn and green chiles.
-Stir to combine.
+- In separate bowl, lightly beat the egg.
+Add the milk, canola oil, corn and green chiles.

 - Add the wet ingredients to the dry ingredients, stirring until just combined.
 Be careful not to overmix.